 You’ve probably noticed that a cheap bottle of white vinegar has now become one of the most popular ways to clean everything in your house.
 Seriously, it’s like the jack of all trades for keeping things spic and span.

-However, white vinegar not only cleans your appliances but can also disinfect them and break down any mold or bacteria that is growing in places you don’t even know about.
+However, white vinegar cleans your appliances and disinfects them, and breaks down any mold or bacteria growing in places you don’t even know about.
 Yep, every crease and nook has the potential to harbor bacteria.

 Follow these simple steps to clean your Keurig Coffee Maker: